functional-art/functional-art.github.com/2017/octopus.md

 #### Simplicity and efficiency

-Simplicity is achieved by automatizing most of the technicalities a 3D programmers has usually to face.
+Most of the technicalities a 3D programmers usually has to face are automatized.
 This includes in particular:

 - automatic triangulation of surfaces connecting two successive 2D curve specification,
 - automatic (and coherent) computation of vertex surface normals based on the